-CHRISTIAN BORGS, JENNIFER CHAYES, STEPHAN MERTENS, CHANDRA NAIR
+CHRISTIAN BORGS1, JENNIFER CHAYES1, STEPHAN MERTENS2, CHANDRA NAIR3

-ABSTRACT.
-In this paper we consider the number partitioning problem (NPP) in the following probabilistic version: Given n numbers $X_1, \ldots, X_n$ drawn i.i.d. from some distribution, one is asked to find the partition into two subsets such that the sum of the numbers in one subset is as close as possible to the sum of the numbers in the other set.
-In this probabilistic version, the NPP is equivalent to a mean-field antiferromagnetic Ising spin glass, with spin configurations corresponding to partitions, and the energy of a spin configuration corresponding to the weight difference.

-Although the energy levels of this model are a priori highly correlated, a surprising recent conjecture of Bauke, Franz and Mertens asserts that the energy spectrum of number partitioning is locally that of a random energy model (REM): the spacings between nearby energy levels are uncorrelated.
-More precisely, it was conjectured that the properly scaled energies converge to a Poisson process, and that the spin configurations corresponding to nearby energies are asymptotically uncorrelated.
+Abstract.
+The number partitioning problem is a classic problem of combinatorial optimization in which a set of n numbers is partitioned into two subsets such that the sum of the numbers in one subset is as close as possible to the sum of the numbers in the other set.
+When the n numbers are i.i.d. variables drawn from some distribution, the partitioning problem turns out to be equivalent to a mean-field antiferromagnetic Ising spin glass.
+In the spin glass representation, it is natural to define energies - corresponding to the costs of the partitions, and overlaps - corresponding to the correlations between partitions.
+Although the energy levels of this model are a priori highly correlated, a surprising recent conjecture asserts that the energy spectrum of number partitioning is locally that of a random energy model (REM): the spacings between nearby energy levels are uncorrelated.
+In other words, the properly scaled energies converge to a Poisson process.
+The conjecture also asserts that the corresponding spin configurations are uncorrelated, indicating vanishing overlaps in the spin glass representation.
 In this paper, we prove these two claims, collectively known as the local REM conjecture.